[View of the Major Charles Carroll Plaza from the west side of the Genesee River. Photo: David Kramer 6/6/21]

-Last Sunday, I cycled to the site of the Charles Carroll Plaza revitalization project on the Genesee Riverway where slow but sure progress is being made on renovating the Sister Cities Bridge and refurbishing the Greenway Trail.
+Currently, Rochester is in the midst of the Charles Carroll Plaza revitalization project on the Genesee Riverway where slow but sure progress is being made on renovating the Sister Cities Bridge and refurbishing the Greenway Trail.
+Right now, the Plaza is closed to the public.

-Carroll’s relationship to chattel slavery is of scant interest to McNamara.
-“Slave” and “slavery” are mentioned only seven times.
+Nonetheless, the issue of Carroll’s relationship to chattel slavery seems to be of limited interest to McNamara.
+A “Control F” search of Charles Carroll of Bell Vue Co-founder of Rochester reveals that “slave” and “slavery” are mentioned only seven times.